c0mradeuc/homework/README.md

 ## Developer Notes

 TODO List:
-- Some optimizations like caching the user profile in getProfile middleware or in database queries
+- Optimize the user profile in getProfile middleware and maybe something in the database queries
-- More e2e testing using supertest and more unit testing
+- Complete routes testing using supertest and more unit testing
-- More documentation
 - Move model relationships in app.js to another file and remove copy from seed
 - Implement per environment config
+- More documentation